Responsible tourism in Hawaii

 Swimming with sea turtles in Hawaii

 Five of the world's seven species of sea turtles honor us with their presence around the waters of Hawaii.
 These islands are also their home and, as per the Hawaiian tradition of always asking permission to enter (E ui no ka ‘ae), we must always enter the turtles’ environs ethically.
 Marine conservation in Hawaii is enforced by law, it is illegal to touch or disturb sea turtles, and you are required to stay at least 10 feet (3 meters) from them.
-Our partnership with Malama Na Honu supports and protects.
+Our guests’ Responsible Tourism Fee is also shared with Malama I Na Honu, a local sea turtle conservation charity.

 To sum up responsible tourism in Hawaii, it's to ‘travel pono’